 The following scholarly activities are required of the resident in order to satisfy program completion criteria.

-- The resident must complete a manuscript of publishable quality or present a scientific poster (or equivalent) at the American Academy of Optometry (or other similar approved venue) prior to the end of the residency year.
-Residents who submit a poster/paper (or equivalent) for presentation at an approved meeting will be eligible for a $500 travel scholarship from the Michigan College of Optometry.
+- Complete a manuscript of publishable quality OR present a poster or grand rounds presentation (or equivalent) at the American Academy of Optometry (or other similar approved venue) prior to the end of the residency year; Residents who submit a poster/paper (or equivalent) for presentation at an approved meeting will be eligible for a $500 travel scholarship from the Michigan College of Optometry.